 SEE ALSO: The Gorgeous Kente Cloth Of Ghana

-All the manufacturers of Ankara wax
+Manufacturers of Ankara wax

 Although the Dutch and English were the initial and sole manufacturers for many years, there are more manufacturers now, and even China has joined the bunch.
 There are Da Viva, ABC English wax, Vlisco and so on.
-Vlisco, which has operated since 1846 remains the “premium brand”.
-It also owns Woodin, uniwax and GTP.
+Vlisco, which has operated since 1846 remains the premium brand.
+It also owns Woodin, Uniwax and GTP.